dmmagdal/WikipediaEnSearch/README.md

  - Got ascii art from [here](https://patorjk.com/software/taag/#p=display&f=Sub-Zero&t=Wikipedia%20%0ASearch)
  - Dev/performance notes:
      - Despite being designed to scale but also run from consumer level hardware, the data preprocessing is NOT ideal for consumer hardware.
+     - Consider also adding C++ code that serves as extensions and accelerates certain areas such as xml parsing, file loading, and basic dictionary operations.
      - Bag of words + vector preprocessing
          - Could not run bag of words and vector preprocessing at the same time.
 Managed to OOM when the data was almost completely done.
 Current server hardware is not sufficient for this but it's interesting to see those limits.
          - Estimated runtime on 16 cores was around 24 hours per file.